DanielN24/holbertonschool-sorting_algorithms/README.md

 } listint_t;
 ```

-Please, note this format is used for Quiz and Task questions.
+Please, note this format is used for Quiz and Task questions

 *  ` O(1) `
 *  ` O(n) `